Quick Summary: Microneedling After Your Hair Transplant – When Can You Start?

 Microneedling (i.e., dermarolling) is a procedure that creates controlled micro-injuries in the skin with fine needles.
 These tiny punctures trigger the body’s natural healing process, which stimulates the production of collagen, keratin, and other growth factors.

 In the context of hair health, microneedling improves blood circulation, promotes the absorption of topical treatments, and activates dormant hair follicles.
-This makes it a popular choice for individuals with mild- moderate cases of hair loss [2].
-In those with severe, extensive hair loss such a Norwood 7 men, microneedling will have limited benefit as there is likely no dormant hair follicles.
+This makes it a popular choice for individuals with mild-to-moderate hair loss[2].
+In those with severe, extensive hair loss, such as Norwood 7 men, microneedling will have limited benefit as there are likely no dormant hair follicles.

 Benefits of Microneedling For Hair And Scalp